Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 Summary, Glossary, Questions, And Answers

-She imagines the story that she had met Danny Casey and wants her brother Geoff to believe, but nobody believes her story, but after continuous insistence, Geoff believes her.
+She imagines that she has met Danny Casey and wants her brother Geoff to believe her, but nobody believes her story.
+However, after continuous insistence, Geoff believes her.
 She tells him that Danny will come to meet her and for a long time she waits for him but he does not come.
-Actually, she had never met Danny, only she had seen him in the football match.
-It was her own imaginary story but she was so lost in love that she does not want to come out of it.
+Actually, she had never met Danny, only she had seen him at a football match.
+It was her own imaginary story but she was so lost in love that she did not want to come out of it.
 Finally, she comes home with a broken heart.

 Glossary -